 A collection is a set of ordered data items with the same data type.
-Generally, the data item is a scalar field, but may also be a user-defined type such as a record type or an object type as long as the structure and the data types that comprise each field of the user-defined type are the same for each element in the set.
-Each particular data item in the set is referenced by using subscript notation within a pair of parentheses.
+Generally, the data item is a scalar field.
+It can also be a user-defined type such as a record type or an object type.
+In this case, the structure and the data types that make up each field of the user-defined type must be the same for each element in the set.
+Reference each data item in the set by using subscript notation inside a pair of parentheses.

-Multilevel collections (that is, where the data item of a collection is another collection) are not supported.
+Multilevel collections (that is, where the data item of a collection is another collection) aren't supported.

 The most commonly known type of collection is an array.
 In EDB Postgres Advanced Server, the supported collection types are associative arrays (formerly called index-by-tables in Oracle), nested tables, and varrays.